Jada Pinkett Smith Unfollows Kardashian Family After Jordyn Woods Drama

 However, Jada is said to still be following Kylie.
 Perhaps she believes that Jenner and Woods can work things out and become best friends again in the future.
 However, for now it looks like the drama continues.

-Fans can see more of Khloe Kardashian’s break up with Tristan Thompson, and drama with Jordyn Woods and Jada Pinkett Smith when Keeping Up With the Kardashians returns for a new season on Sunday.
+Fans can see more of Khloe Kardashian’s breakup with Tristan Thompson and drama with Jordyn Woods and Jada Pinkett Smith when Keeping Up With the Kardashians returns for a new season on Sunday.